aspose-total-cloud/Aspose.Total-Products/total/ruby/conversion/dot-to-xlsm/_index.md

----title: Convert DOT to XLSM via Ruby SDK in Clouddescription: Cloud APIs & SDKs to Convert DOT to XLSM.
+---title: Convert Word to XLSM, DOT to XLSM FREE Converter or Ruby SDKdescription: Free Conversion of DOT to XLSM by using Ruby Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---